-In addition to my lactation consultancy practice, Milk and Motherhood, I also work as lactation consultant in other capacities:
+In addition to my practice, Milk and Motherhood, I also work as lactation consultant in other capacities:

-Founder and administrator of the 2400 member Facebook group “Breastfeeding Mamas in Switzerland”, providing an accurate peer-to-peer support network for both mothers and health professionals throughout the country.
+Founder and administrator of the 2700 member group “Breastfeeding Mamas in Switzerland”, providing an opportunity for quality support for both mothers and health professionals throughout the country.

-Working together with colleagues at the University of Zurich to better the world’s understanding of breastfeeding as a women’s health and infant health issue.
+Working together with the University of Zurich to better the world’s understanding of breastfeeding as a women’s health and infant health issue.

-“I just reached 6 months of EBF my little one and wouldn’t have made it this far without Johanna’s help and support.
-She not only has a wealth of knowledge to share in a very approachable way, but she also knows how to do it in a truly caring and genuine way that makes you feel comfortable and positive about your situation.
+“I just reached 6 months of exclusively breastfeeding my little one and wouldn’t have made it this far without Johanna’s incredible help and support.
+She not only has a wealth of knowledge to share in a very approachable way, but she also knows how to do this in a truly caring and genuine way that makes you feel comfortable and positive about your situation.
 My only change is wishing I knew about her before my birth to be better prepared.”

 My passion for breastfeeding support began after experiencing the personal trauma of being unable to feed my children in the way I had always expected, hoped and dreamed.
 So now, after many years of very intense studying, my goal is to be able to give women what I wasn’t able to find: real answers, and real evidence, while supporting women when they are often at their most vulnerable.

-I love writing, my piano and guitar, huge hot baths, my little flower garden, and doing crosswords with my man.
-I definitely do not love flying, oysters, and judgmental attitudes.
+I love writing, painting, my piano and guitar, huge hot baths, my little flower garden, and doing crosswords with my lovely man.
+I definitely do not love aeroplanes, oysters, or judgmental attitudes.
 After camping and cycling around Europe for a year, I’m quite happy to avoid these two activities for the near future!